The UN may classify anime featuring lolis as pornography

 Rafael Shinzo

-A new proposal linked to the Committee on the Rights of the Child UN . has reignited the debate surrounding anime and manga content featuring underage characters.
-The draft is part of an update to the optional protocol on the sale of children, child prostitution, and child pornography
+A new proposal linked to the UN Committee on the Rights of the Child has reignited the debate surrounding anime and manga content featuring underage characters.
+The draft is part of an update to the optional protocol on the sale of children, child prostitution, and child pornography .

 According to the released document, participating states must prohibit materials depicting child sexual abuse in various digital formats.
 Examples cited include photographs, films, illustrations, and even cartoons, which has opened the door to discussions about works with lolicon and shotacon.